ESTHERCHIZARAM28/CAPSTONE-PROJECT-DOCUMENTATION-1/README.md

 ### EXPLORATORY DATA ANALYSIS
 This analysis is meant to answer the followimg questions:
-   - The average revenue
+   - The Total Sales Performance
-   - Total revenue generated in each region
+   - Total sales generated in each region
-   - The highest selling locations
+   - The highest selling products
    - Sales performance of each region
    - Revenue by month